 “White would be wonderful.”

-A minute later, Angel returned with a Libby goblet full of chilled white wine.
+Angel returned with a Libby goblet full of chilled white wine a minute later.
 Angel’s bathtub had a utilitarian metal rack draped over the end for soap and sponges, and Angel set the cup down on it.
-Then, stepping back, she removed three bobby pins from her wig and took it off.
-Angel’s long blond hair tumbled over her shoulders, and as Natalie’s first chance to see the realthe Chicago Angel, and she did not disappoint.
-Scanning her body, Natalie noticed that she was tall, athletically shaped, with prominent breasts.
+Then, she removed three bobby pins from her wig and took it off.
+Angel’s long blond hair tumbled over her shoulders, and as Natalie’s first chance to see the woman known as the Chicago Angel, she did not disappoint.
+Scanning her body, Natalie noticed that she was tall and athletically shaped.

-IIf I were a lesbian, I’d be all over this girl, Natalie thought.
+If I were a lesbian, I’d be all over this girl, Natalie thought.

 “Thank you, Angel.
 Please call me Natalie.”